 Food sensitivities can be caused by an imbalance in the microbiome.

-Intestinal permeability or leaky gut increases the likelihood of a food sensitivity test coming back positive for a wide range of different foods.
+In a nutshell, intestinal permeability (leaky gut) and dysbiosis increases the likelihood of a food sensitivity test coming back positive for a wide range of different foods.
+You may then stop eating those foods and reduce diversity in your diet.

 Start at the beginning